 IEA AFC Annex 31: Polymer Electrolyte Fuel Cells (Working period 2020 - 2024)

-AFC Annex 31 covers the technological development of the key components of fuel cells, system development, market introduction support through the analysis and development of the political framework conditions and the reduction of market entry barriers.
+Fuel cells offer considerable potential for transforming energy supply and mobility.
+In addition, hydrogen can be used as a storage medium for renewable energies, which increases grid stability and security of supply.
+Annex 31 covers the technological development of the key components of fuel cells, system development as well as market introduction support through the analysis and development of the political framework conditions and the reduction of market entry barriers.

 Short Description

-Component and material development
+Research and development activities

-Fuel preconditioning
+Fuel conditioning

 Publications